What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

-In this work, we have demonstrated that high-accuracy models for classifying true astrophysical transients from artifacts and moving objects (a task generally known as ``real-bogus'') can be built without leveraging the results of a difference image analysis (DIA) pipeline that constructs a ``template-subtracted'' image.
+In this work, we have \new{measured the accuracy loss associated with the removal of the \diff\ image in input to a CNN trained in } classifying true astrophysical transients from artifacts and moving objects (a task generally known as ``real-bogus''). \new{We have demonstrated that, while a model with $\sim91.1\%$ accuracy} can be built without leveraging the results of a difference image analysis (DIA) pipeline that constructs a ``template-subtracted'' image, \new{there is a loss of performance of a few percentage points.}

-Starting from the Dark Energy Survey dataset that supported the creation of the well known real-bogus \texttt{autoscan} model \citep{Goldstein_2015}, we first built a CNN-based model, dubbed \diabased, that uses a sky template (\temp), a nightly image (\search), and a template-subtracted version of the nightly image (\diff) that performs real-bogus classification at the level of state-of-the art models.
-Our \diabased\ model reaches a state-of-the art $97\%$ accuracy in the bogus classification with an Area-Under-the-Curve of 0.992 and does not require human decision in the feature engineering or extraction phase.
+Starting from the Dark Energy Survey dataset that supported the creation of the well known real-bogus \texttt{autoscan} model \citep{Goldstein_2015}, we first built a CNN-based model, dubbed \diabased, that uses a sky template (\temp), a nightly image (\search), and a template-subtracted version of the nightly image (\diff) that performs real-bogus classification at the level of \texttt{autoscan} model.
+Our \diabased\ model reaches a $97\%$ accuracy in the bogus classification with an Area-Under-the-Curve of 0.992 and does not require human decision in the feature engineering or extraction phase.